ydm/django-static-files-monitor/README.md

 Usage
 -----
 1. Add monitor.py to PATH
-2. cd the/directory/that/contains/the/manage/py/file
+2. cd the/project/directory/that/contains/the/manage.py/file
 3. $ monitor.py

-For any questions or improvement advices, please contact me at
+For any questions or improvement advice, please contact me at
 yordan [at] 4web [dot] bg

 Disclaimer